hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/call.md

 {payload}
 ```

-Call a function, default is asynchronous, using the `/sync` parameter to be synchronized, no signature authentication requirements.
+Call a function (by default the call is asynchronous, add the `/sync` parameter for synchronous call), no signature authentication requirements.

 **Example call**: